 The on- and off-campus recruiting schedules are supplemented by employers who contact the Career Advancement Center about positions that are currently available.
-Through Northwood's online job database, the Northwood University Career Network, opportunities with companies are posted (internship, co-op, part-time, and full-time).
+Through Northwood's online job platform, Handshake, opportunities with companies are posted (internship, co-op, part-time, and full-time).
 Students and alumni are able to upload resumes and apply for positions based on meeting all qualifications.
 Employers have the ability to review the resumes and select candidates for interviews directly or via the Career Advancement Center.